International Relations (2018 - 2020)

-To be eligible to apply to this major, students are required to complete International Politics (POL-UA 700).
-They must also complete either Introduction to Macroeconomics (ECON-UA 1) or Introduction to Microeconomics (ECON-UA 2) prior to application, unless they entered CAS in or after fall 2016; in that case, they may substitute AP or other advanced standing credit in economics.
+To be eligible to declare this major, students are first required to complete International Politics (POL-UA 700).
+They must also first complete either Introduction to Macroeconomics (ECON-UA 1) or Introduction to Microeconomics (ECON-UA 2) prior to declaration, unless they entered CAS in or after fall 2016; in that case, they may substitute Advanced Placement or other advanced standing credit in economics.

 Introduction to Macroeconomics